Basics

 This type of study is particularly valuable when studying rare diseases or conditions, as it allows researchers to gather data more quickly and efficiently than would be possible with a prospective cohort study.
 Additionally, case control studies are often less expensive and require fewer resources, making them a practical choice for many research questions.

 However, it is important to note that case control studies can be prone to certain biases, such as recall bias and selection bias.
 Recall bias occurs when participants do not accurately remember past exposures, while selection bias can arise if cases and controls are not properly matched.
-Despite these limitations, case control studies remain a crucial method in health and epidemiological research, offering insights into the potential causes and risk factors of various health outcomes.
+Despite these limitations, case control studies remain a key method in health and epidemiological research, offering insights into the potential causes and risk factors of various health outcomes.

 When would you use a case control study?